Stamp Stampede: Currency circulation

 On average, dollar bills stay in circulation for five years and pass through approximately 1,750 hands.
 As Ben Cohen told Wired: "It's a really effective way of breaking through the clutter and interacting with people...I see it as a really cost-effective form of guerrilla marketing."
 The campaign concluded that every dollar bill is seen by an average of 875 people, meaning that if 100 people stamped ten dollars a day for a year, the messages would reach over 300 million people.
 Ben Cohen describes it as a "petition on steroids".
-The campaign drew inspiration from Where's George? which has marked and tracked over 215 million dollars since 1998.
+The campaign drew inspiration from Where's George? which has marked and tracked over 215 million dollar bills since 1998.